 Because felting (and fulling) relies on the nature of animal fibres and their scales in order to fuse together, felting with plant fibres is not transferable in the same way.
 Although you are welcome to try to felt with our spinning fibres, you may not get the expected results.

 You are welcome to return any items for refund or exchange if they are flawed.
-We accept exchanges within 30 days of arrival but not if the label has been removed, or the item is in an unsellable condition (stains, odors etc).
+We accept exchanges within 30 days but not if the label has been removed, or the item is in an unsellable condition (stains, odors etc).